silvia-odwyer/Onyx/README.md

 # NodeJS Discord Bot
-Make electronic music, memes, edit images, get answers to everything, and more, with Onyx, a Discord bot coded using Discord.JS and Node.JS.
+[UPDATE 15.06.2018: Get stickers from GIPHY!
+See below] Make electronic music, memes, edit images, get answers to everything, and more, with Onyx, a Discord bot coded using Discord.JS and Node.JS.

 Onyx has over forty commands, including those for: